 AnyWho Opt Out: How to Remove Your Info from AnyWho.com

-If identity theft and reputational threats are concerns, our AnyWho opt-out guide is designed to help you navigate the AnyWho online removal request form.
+If identity theft and reputational threats are concerns, our AnyWho opt-out guide helps you navigate the AnyWho online removal request form.

 In the digital age, the sheer volume of information available on the web is staggering.

-Anyone with an internet connection and a few minutes of time can quickly locate detailed personal profiles about nearly any person they meet.
+Anyone with an internet connection and a few minutes can quickly find detailed personal profiles of nearly any person they meet.

 If this sounds concerning, it should be: criminal acts like identity theft are at an all-time high.
 With just a few clicks of a mouse, a stranger can locate your personal information and steal your identity to commit financial fraud, not to mention ruin your online reputation in the process.